te222uh/MySmartGreenhouse/README.md

 ### Connecting the photoresistor

-The photoresistor sensor has three pins, from left 1-3.
+The photoresistor sensor has two legs, from left 1-2.

 Connect pins on the photoresistor as following:

--   Connect pin 1 to pin 32 (GP27) on Pico
+-   Connect leg 1 to pin 32 (GP27) on Pico

--   Connect pin 2 to plus on breadboard

--   Connect pin 3 to minus on breadboard
+-   Connect leg 2 to minus on breadboard

-Note that the photoresistor has a built-in 10kΩ inline resistor so there is no need for an external one when connecting it to the Pico.
+-   By recommendation of the photoresistor vendor also connect a 10kΩ pull-down resistor\* to pin 32 from ground on breadboard.

 <img src="./media/image19.png">

+\*The pull-down resistor enhance the reliability and accuracy of sensor readings.

 ### Connecting the led